plehems/dataVisualizationLabWeek03/README.md

 - Intrested in practical insights such as TV brands, models and screen technologies that are most energy efficiency
 - Likely motivated by reducing **eletricity bills** with better star rating

+### Guidelines for the story
+- Use plain language to explain visualizations (avoid using abbreviation)
+- Emphasize comparion
+- Focus on 6 or 7 insights without overwhelming the audiences
+- Present the story in a logical flow
+- Chart

 ## Step 2: What Do They Want to Know?